buttheadbob/MDK-SE/Continuous-Running-No-Timers-Needed.md

 ### Important: The number of ticks until next run is _not guaranteed_

 Due to how the game engine works, and how the game needs to attempt to schedule out script executions to avoid performance hits, setting these flags does _not guarantee_ that the given number of ticks are skipped before the next time your script is called.
 This means that you should consider the flag a polite suggestion more than an order.
 In a worst case scenario, rare but quite possible, the interval _could_ become near-double of your request.
-The exceptions are `UpdateFrequency.Update1`and `UpdateFrequencey.Once`, they are pretty much guaranteed.
+The exceptions are `UpdateFrequency.Update1`and `UpdateFrequency.Once`, they are pretty much guaranteed.

 ### UpdateType